LatticeDiversity/latticediversity.github.io/survey.markdown

   6. <div style="text-align: justify">Foster mentoring of junior colleagues.
 Identify senior physicists to meet with a group of younger scientists for career discussions.</div>
   7. <div style="text-align: justify">Attempt to promote international mixing between participants at different career stages.</div>
   8. <div style="text-align: justify">Establish a clear mechanism for reporting and responding to incidents of exclusion and harassment.</div>
   9. <div style="text-align: justify">Develop an informal practical guide for future local organizing committees, related to diversity and inclusivity, to help ensure a positive atmosphere for all participants.
-This should be updated and passed on from year to year, along with the lattice conference manual.</div>
+This should be updated and passed on from year to year, along with the lattice conference manual.*</div>

-<div style="text-align: justify">The proceedings concluded - "As discussed above, in general the community is amenable to programs such as
+<div style="text-align: justify">The proceedings concluded - "*As discussed above, in general the community is amenable to programs such as
 this committee and other ways to improve diversity in the field.
 Steps should be taken in order to (as much as possible) improve inclusivity for all participants at all conferences.
 The IAC has approved our proposal to form a standing Diversity and Inclusivity Committee.
 This Committee will update the Code of Conduct, promote diversity and inclusivity in the community and periodically survey the progress made.
-We ask that any suggestions for improvement are forwarded to the members of this Committee."</div>
+We ask that any suggestions for improvement are forwarded to the members of this Committee.*"</div>

-<div style="text-align: justify">**2021:**</div>
+**2021:**

 During the virtual International Lattice Symposium in 2021, a report on the Lattice Diversity and Inclusion Servey was presented by the LDIC in a poster [[7](#references)].